9anjali7-glitch/WarmUp_Projects/README.md

 # WarmUp_Projects

-Contains warm-up coding exercises and mini-projects in C++ and Python, focused on building strong problem-solving and programming fundamentals.
+This repository contains small coding exercises and foundational programs in *C++* and *Python*.

+The goal is to strengthen programming concepts and problem-solving skills through consistent practice.